Prolonging assembly through dissociation:A self assembly paradigm in microtubules

-In the remnants model, if the number of GTP monomers fluctuates to 0, rescue is no longer possible and the MT eventually shrinks completely.
-Any process that exposes remnants promotes rescues and makes the MT remain active for longer.
-In particular, increasing $\mu$ at fixed $\lambda$ leads to longer times ($t_N$), and higher maximum lengths ($L(t_N)$) of MTs before they disassemble due to loss of all GTP.
+In the remnants model, if the number of GTP monomers fluctuates to 0, growth is no longer possible and the MT eventually shrinks completely.
+Any process that exposes remnants promotes growth fluctuations and makes the MT remain active for longer.
+In particular, increasing $\mu$ at fixed $\lambda$ leads to longer times ($t_N$), and higher maximum lengths ($L(t_N)$) of MTs before complete loss of GTP.
+Beyond $t_N$ the MT undergoes a catastrophe, and shrinks to zero in time of order of $L(t_N)/\mu$.
+The time $t_N$ can, therefore be thought of as an activity time \footnote{We have considered full dissociation of MT as catastrophe.
+This is different than the process of detachment that occurs during the growth phase of MT}.

-The time $t_N$ is a an interesting characteristic of DI in the GTP remnants model, since beyond $t_N$ the MT can only depolymerize and shrinks to zero in time of order of $L(t_N)/\mu$.
-Fig \ref{fig2} shows $<t_N>$ as a function of $\ln\mu$ for various values of $\lambda$.
-We see that $<t_N>$ increases monotonically with increasing $\lambda$ and $\mu$.
-For a given $\lambda$ as we increase $\mu$, $<t_N>$ eventually saturates at a value of the order of $\exp(\lambda)/\lambda$.
-In Fig. \ref{fig2}, we also show numerically obtained values of the growth velocity$(v=<L(t_N)>/<t_N>)$ at time $t_N$.
+Fig \ref{fig2} shows numerical results $<t_N>$ as a function of $\ln\mu$ for various values of $\lambda$.
+It is clear that the activity time increases monotonically with increasing $\lambda$ and $\mu$.
+For a given $\lambda$, $<t_N>$ increases with increasing $\mu$, and eventually saturates at a value of the order of $\exp(\lambda)/\lambda$.
+In Fig. \ref{fig2}, we also show numerically obtained values of the average growth velocity$(v=<L(t_N)>/<t_N>)$ at time $t_N$.
 The velocity increases with increasing $\lambda$ and $\mu$, and for a given $\lambda$, it saturates for large $\mu$.
 As illustrated in Fig. 2, $v=(\lambda-1)\mu/(1+\mu)$ leads to good scaling collapse of the data.
+Both of these features illustrate the increase in activity with increasing {\it depolymerization} rate, which is a hallmark of growth fluctuations initiated by the presence of remnants.
+As shown below, $-$ attachment events do not destroy this signature for small $p$.

-The distributions of $t_N$ and $L(t_N)$ for various $\lambda$ and $\mu$ (Fig. \ref{fig3}) broaden with increasing $\mu$, reaching asymptotic forms for $\mu >> \lambda$.
-The increase of fluctuations, indicated by these broadening distributions, is a consequence of remnants.
-Experimental measurements of these distributions should be able to distinguish between SH and IH mechanisms and provide indirect evidence for the presence of remnants.
-Keeping this in mind, we provide some exact results for distribution functions in the limit of (a) $\mu = 0$, and (b) $\lambda \rightarrow \infty$ and $\mu \rightarrow \infty$.
-Obtaining approximate analytical expressions for distributions and averages allows experimental verifications of the predictions of the model at different values of the system parameters.
+To allow experimental verifications of the predictions of the model at different values of the system parameters, we obtain approximate analytical expressions for distributions and averages of lengths etc for the model.

-The probability distribution of total length of the MT($L(t)$) at time $t$ follows the following equation:
+The probability distribution of total length $L(t)$ of the MT at time $t$ follows the following equation:

 where $n_0(t)$ is the probability of having a GDP at the tip of MT and is given by: